 Duran Duran Biography (Wikipedia)

-When the band first emerged, they were generally considered part of the New Romantic scene, along with bands such as Spandau Ballet.
-Duran Duran however would soon shed this image, by using fashion and marketing to build a more refined and elegant presentation.
-The band has won a number of awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, an MTV Video Music Award for Lifetime Achievement, and a Video Visionary Award from the MTV Europe Music Awards.
+When the band emerged they were generally considered part of the New Romantic scene, along with bands such as Spandau Ballet and Visage.
+However, Duran Duran would soon shed this image by using fashion and marketing to build a more refined and elegant presentation.
+The band has won numerous of awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, an MTV Video Music Award for Lifetime Achievement, and a Video Visionary Award from the MTV Europe Music Awards.
 They were also awarded a star on the Hollywood Walk of Fame.

 - Simon Le Bon and John Taylor talk to Steve Wrighthttps://ichef.bbci.co.uk/images/ic/240x135/p03wggw0.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p03wggw0.jpg2016-05-27T14:51:00.000ZSimon and John look forward to Duran Duran's show at the Eden Project for BBC Music Day.https://www.bbc.co.uk/music/audiovideo/popular/p03wgj7c